emilyslade123/WILTY/README.md

-<h>Visualise statements from Would I Lie To You?
-(WILTY) to see whether they are likely to be true or false</h>
+# Visualise statements from Would I Lie To You?
+(WILTY) to see whether they are likely to be true or false

-To keep things exciting at home, every time I fill our tin with normal teabags, I slip in one Earl Grey, knowing it could surprise me at any time.
+**To keep things exciting at home, every time I fill our tin with normal teabags, I slip in one Earl Grey, knowing it could surprise me at any time.**

 False (73% likely)

 ![alt text](https://github.com/emilyslade123/WILTY/blob/main/images/teabags.jpg)

-I once spent the night in a bush in Basingstoke.
+**I once spent the night in a bush in Basingstoke.**

 True (79% likely)